 AmeriCorps staff to provide case management services and connect homeless individuals with social services;

 And restorative police officers to interface directly with unsheltered individuals to transition people off the street in lieu of jail time.

 In addition to increased patrols and response to nuisance complaints, officers will also enforce the City’s smoking ban.
 Signage in city parking lots, parks, beach areas, and sidewalks will also work to educate the public about the ban.

 Uniformed ambassadors will engage with businesses and visitors to address issues encountered related to behavior, maintenance, and aesthetics.
-With a trained team of 12 staff, two Ambassadors will patrol State Street every day from 9:00 a.m. to 6:00 p.m.
+Two to four Ambassadors will patrol State Street every day from 9:00 a.m. to 10:00 p.m.
 They will communicate with downtown businesses on a regular basis and solve problems with regard to nuisance behaviors or maintenance needs in different areas.
 Look for the Ambassadors wearing a red shirt uniform.

 Volunteers in Policing (VIP)

 Volunteers in Policing enhance community communication and law enforcement’s presence downtown.
 With a team of 11 and growing, the officers assist with various law enforcement assignments.
 VIP staff can be seen patrolling State Street wearing a gray uniform.

 Community Liaisons patrol State Street and Milpas Street to answer questions and help connect homeless individuals to social services.
 Wearing a yellow shirt uniform, one Community Liaison patrols State Street from 8:00 a.m. to noon from Monday to Friday and another Community Liaison patrols Milpas Street on Monday to Wednesday on a varied daily schedule.